aryamanmaithani/aryamanmaithani.github.io/timetable/index.md

 1. Open any online service that lets you compile python online while also accepting input.
 (For example, [this](https://www.tutorialspoint.com/execute_python_online.php).)
 2. Open [this text file](/timetable.txt) and copy the content in the input area.
-3. Open [this text file](/online-code.txt) which contains the Python code customised for online purposes.
+3. Open [this text file](timetable/timetable-online-code.txt) which contains the Python code customised for online purposes.
 Copy the content into the code area.
 4. Modify the content in the input area as per the instructions below.
-5. Compile the code.
+5. Compile the python code.

 # Part II: Generating the table